rackspace/php-opencloud/docs/userguide/LoadBalancer/README.md

    $serverTwo = $computeService->server('5399cd36-a23f-41a6-bdf7-20902aec0e74');
    ```

+The example above uses two server instances that have already been created.
+It
+retrieves the server instances using their IDs.
+See also: [creating server instances]().

-3. Obtain a Load Balancer service object from the client.
-This object will be used
+### 3. Obtain a Load Balancer service object from the client.

-to first define the load balancer nodes and later create the load balancer itself.
+This object will be used to first define the load balancer nodes and later create the load balancer itself.

    ```php
    $loadBalancerService = $client->loadBalancerService('cloudLoadBalancers', 'DFW');
    ```

-4. Define a load balancer node for each server.
-In this example, each
+### 4. Define a load balancer node for each server.
-node runs a service that listens on port 8080.
-Further, we want each node
-to be enabled (i.e. ready to serve traffic) when the load balancer is created.

    ```php
    $loadBalancer = $loadBalancerService->loadBalancer();